-You don’t need to have a qualification or learn the language of your students to teach English to private students if you manage to get them, but if you want to teach in a college then there are industry-standard qualifications (namely the CELTA or TESOL certificates) that you will be expected to have.
+You don’t need to have a qualification or learn the language of your students to teach English to private students, if you manage to get them.
+However, if you want to teach in a college then there are industry-standard qualifications (the CELTA or TESOL certificates) that you will be expected to have.
 Many students will want to know that you are qualified.
 Lucky for you, we’re here to help you make sense of all these courses.

 Most language schools require a teacher to hold one of two recognised language teaching qualifications:

-Both courses are run in numerous locations in the UK and Europe, typically in universities, but also colleges and private language schools.
+Both courses are run in numerous locations in the UK and Europe, typically in universities.
+Courses are also available in private language schools as well.
 You’re looking at the best part of £1,000 as a minimum to complete the course, but this could be as much as £1500.
 Universities tend to charge more than local colleges.
 Generally a full-time course will last from 4-6 weeks.
-Many insituations also offer the option to do the course part time: mainly during evenings and over weekends.
+Many places also offer the option to do the course part time: mainly during evenings and over weekends.

 It’s important to recognise that employers aren’t just looking for any old TEFL qualification.
-When prospective employers ask, ‘have you got a TEFL certificate?’ what they are usually referring to is the Trinity Certificate TESOL, the Cambridge CELTA or a certificate gained from doing a course of equivalent length and value as these two (4-6 weeks on average).
-It’s important to choose a course with practical teaching practice as future employers will want to know you have been observed in the classroom and have shown you can stand up in front of a class.
+When prospective employers ask, ‘have you got a TEFL certificate?’ they are usually referring to is the Trinity Certificate TESOL, the Cambridge CELTA or a certificate gained from doing a course of equivalent length and value.
+It’s important to choose a course with practical teaching practice.
+This is because future employers will want to know you have been observed in the classroom.
+It also means you can stand up in front of a class, which is a bonus.

 As part of the application process, you will probably be required to attend an interview and complete a language/grammar awareness test.
 Cactus TEFL has a great guide detailing the entire process and what to expect.

 Other language franchises (such as i-to-i) do their own training, typically in a foreign country.
-This can work out cheaper, but you are then tied into working at their schools and you come away with an unrecognised qualification.
+This can work out cheaper.
+However, you are then tied into working at their schools and you come away with an unrecognised qualification.
 The training is often limited to just a few days, so this option is better suited to a ‘holiday job’.

-Another option is TEFL England, they run both local and online courses at very reasonable prices.
-A 130 hour course costs only £399 and, best of all, they offer a free job placement service for all students.
-Until January 31 they are offering 20% off all courses.
+Another option is TEFL England, they run both local and online courses at reasonable prices.
+A 120 hour course costs only £389.

-You can even try an online TEFL trial course for nothing – a great way of discovering whether their course is for you.
+You can even try an online TEFL trial course for nothing.
+This is a great way of discovering whether their course is for you.

 If you want to compare your options across schools then check out Cactus TEFL, an advice and admissions centre with a range of partner schools to choose from.
-Another popular website is tefl.com: you can upload a CV for employers to look at and browse a wide selection of jobs both at home and abroad.
+Another popular website is tefl.com.
+There you can upload a CV for employers to look at and browse a wide selection of jobs.

-A word of warning: any four week course will be very intensive.
-Cactus TEFL say that anyone applying should expect something like a 9am – 5/6pm day, plus 3-4 hours of self study together with lesson planning in the evenings and work at the weekends.
-It’s impossible to do while working so you’ll need to clear your diary for a month if you want to enrol.
+A word of warning though, any four week course will be very intensive.
+Cactus TEFL say that anyone applying should expect a 9am – 5/6pm day.
+You should also expect 3-4 hours of self study (including lesson planning) in the evening.
+There will also be work at the weekends.
+It’s impossible to do the course while working so you’ll need to clear your diary for a month if you want to enrol.

 Although CELTA/CertTESOL courses are generally regarded as the best option, there are still employment options open to you if you decide not to undertake either of these.
-The British Council recognises qualifications which meet certain criteria: they are externally validated, contain at least six hours of assessed teaching and involve at least 100 hours of input.
+The British Council recognises qualifications that meet certain criteria.
+These courses have to be externally validated, contain at least six hours of assessed teaching and involve at least 100 hours of input.

 However, you could still lose out to CELTA or Trinity Cert TESOL trained teachers in areas where competition for jobs is very high, or where there is an overriding preference for the Cambridge/Trinity College qualifications.

-An online course could be all right for one-to-one or when working in a supportive environment, but would not prepare you enough for the typical classroom.
-Knowledge of the language is secondary to knowing ‘how’ to teach: many employers won’t consider your application if you’ve had no face-to-face teaching time.
+An online course could be all right for one-to-one or when working in a supportive environment.
+However, it would not prepare you enough for the typical classroom.
+Knowledge of the language is secondary to knowing ‘how’ to teach.
+As such, many employers won’t consider your application if you’ve had no face-to-face teaching time.

-If you do decide to go down the online route then there are certainly some useful books on teaching techniques you will want to read.
-It’s also worth brushing up on basic grammar (especially the names of different tenses which even the most basic student will want to ask you about).
+If you do decide to go down the online route, then there are certainly some useful books on teaching techniques you will want to read.
+It’s also worth brushing up on basic grammar.

 It’s useful to look at some course books (which come with supportive teacher’s notes) just to see what areas of the language are typically problems for students.
 Headway produce a range of great study guides for students, which are worth checking out.

 Lots of teachers supplement their income by teaching privately, one-to-one.
-It’s possible to make it into a career, but there is constant pressure to find new students as it is unusual for a student to hang around for longer than a few months.
+It’s possible to make it into a career, but there is constant pressure to find new students.
+This is because most students only need a few months tuition.
 Teachers have to be careful as they are usually contractually prevented from ‘poaching’ students from their school.

-If you do work as a private tutor you can start by charging about £20 an hour, though £30+ would be reasonable for an experienced teacher.
+If you do work as a private tutor you can start by charging about £20 an hour.
+That being said, £30+ would be reasonable for an experienced teacher.
 You can also charge for proof-reading essays.
-Try advertising in universities and local colleges to get the work.
+Try advertising in universities and local colleges to get such work.